 Before we begin, I’d ask that you make a commitment to yourself.
 Focus on Fulfillment, not finances.
 If that’s not possible, you’re in the wrong place.
 You’re not looking for the ‘perfect’ job.
 You’re looking for money.
 This is a hollow ambition.
 That, for most, leads to frustration, disappointment, and regret.

 Let’s avoid that!

 Ok, if you’re still reading, I’ll assume we’re on the same page.
-Let’s discover how to get the perfect job.
+Let’s explore some advanced hacks on how to get the perfect job.